 Since opening its doors in 1979, this Victorian-style ice cream shop has been a favorite stop for kids and adults alike.
-Serving up house-made ice creams, pastries, and specialty coffees (not to mention the treats in their chocolate store!), it’s no wonder why readers like Stephanie from Springfield, can’t get enough.
+Serving up house-made ice creams, pastries and specialty coffees (not to mention treats in their chocolate store!), it’s no wonder why readers like Stephanie from Springfield, can’t get enough.
 “Thomas Sweet makes the best ice cream.
-Love their bend-ins!”
+Love their blend-ins!”

 What began as one of the Garden State’s first Carvel shops way back in 1955, Hoffman’s has grown into a dessert destination in its own right.
-“Their ice cream is delicious, with a big variety of flavors,” says Christine from Howell, of their 40 homemade (and unique!) flavors—like Jersey Monkey (banana ice cream, peanut butter, and chocolate chips, anyone?) and Cookie Monster.
+“Their ice cream is delicious with a big variety of flavors,” says Christine from Howell of their 40 homemade (and unique!) flavors—like Jersey Monkey (banana ice cream, peanut butter, and chocolate chips) and Cookie Monster.
 Did we mention they deliver anywhere in the country?

-In 1919, the Kohr brothers set up a booth on the Coney Island boardwalk, hoping to sell some of their homemade custard.
+In 1919, the Kohr brothers set up a booth on the Coney Island boardwalk hoping to sell some of their homemade custard.
 Little did they know they’d sell a whopping 18,460 cones in just two days!
-One hundred years later, the original recipe is still a favorite, now on Wild Wheels Pier.
+One hundred years later, the original recipe is still a favorite.
 The main draw?
 For Kelly of Budd Lake, it’s “nostalgia.”

 Bent Spoon (Princeton)

 Sweet corn ice cream, anyone?
 How about strawberry saffron sorbet?
 Those are just two of the many off-the-beaten-path seasonal flavors that make Bent Spoon a must-visit.
 Even better, all those interesting additions are often sourced from local farmers.
-Of course traditional options are plentiful here, too, but staff are great about allowing tastes for the less adventerous, so encourage the kids to try a flavor they’ve never had before.
-If you’re craving something cakey, you’re in luck—the cupcakes here are off the charts and have an obscene amount of icing (and a cult-like following).
-You might have to fight for a seat (the place is small), but if the weather’s nice, take your treats out to a patch of nearby grass in Palmer Square, which often has fun happenings, like live music every Saturday afternoon from 2-4 pm in August.
+Of course, traditional options are plentiful here, too, but staff are great about allowing tastes for the less adventurous, so encourage the kids to try a flavor they’ve never had before.
+If you’re craving something baked, you’re in luck—the cupcakes here are off the charts and have an obscene amount of icing (and a cult-like following).
+You might have to fight for a seat (the place is small), but if the weather’s nice, take your treats out to a patch of nearby grass in Palmer Square, which often has fun happenings like live music.
 Note: Cash only.

 If you’re craving some great ice cream with a side of history, check out Applegate Farm.
-Housed in the original, 1848 farmhouse, this 166-year-old shop has survived the Civil War, Great Depression, and two World Wars, all while growing from simple dairy barn to one of the East Coast’s largest ice cream outlets.
-Scooping over 50 flavors of ice cream, sherbet, Italian ice, and sorbet, plus seasonal options—like peppermint stick and pumpkin ice creams—it’s no secret why readers can’t get enough.
+Housed in the original 1848 farmhouse, this 170-year-old shop has survived the Civil War, Great Depression and two World Wars, all while growing from a simple dairy barn to one of the East Coast’s largest ice cream outlets.
+Scooping over 50 flavors of ice cream, sherbet, Italian ice and sorbet, plus seasonal options—like peppermint stick and pumpkin ice creams—it’s no secret why readers can’t get enough.